coder-newcomer/quest-cbt/src/main/readme.md

-## Developing Renderer Process (Frontend)
+## Developing Main Process (Backend)

-Here's a brief guide to developing the renderer process (frontend), including code structure and directories.
+Here's a brief guide to developing the renderer process (backend), including code structure and directories.

 - [`index.html`](index.html) - The main HTML file for renderer, you shall NOT modify this file except for preprocessed properties which impossible to pass by JSX (e.g `<meta>`), instead:
 - [`src`](src) - Store everything in here, which: